 When you select a preferred country, all the reports in Rank Math Analytics will show data only from that country.

 Rank Math does not store the data related to keywords ranked for positions 100 and higher.
 Consequently, the clicks/impressions/CTR associated with those keywords won’t be recorded either.
-These data points are ignored, so we could focus on the data that is truly important for site owners.
+These data points are ignored to focus on the essential data for site owners.

-And, that’s it!
-We hope the article helped you in understanding why there are discrepancies between Rank Math and Google Analytics & Google Search Console.
+And that’s it!
+We hope the article helped you understand why there are discrepancies between Rank Math and Google Analytics & Google Search Console.
 If you are still not clear and need more clarification, please feel free to reach out to our support team.
-It will be our pleasure and privilege to help you as we are dedicated to it.
+We’re always here to help.